Thermal Comfort - Introduction to SOLWEIG¶

 Firstly you will compare differences in Tmrt for the two locations (courtyard and park).
 This can done using the left frame (Point of Interest data).
-Specify courtyard as POI and Mean Radiant Temperature in the two top scroll down lists.
-Then tick in Include another POI/variable and chose park and Mean Radiant Temperature below.
+Specify courtyard (1) as the POI and Mean Radiant Temperature as the variable in the two top scroll down lists.
+Then tick in Include another POI/variable and chose park (2) and Mean Radiant Temperature below.
 Click Plot.
 What explains the differences?

-Next step is to generate some statistical maps from the last model run.
-Specify Mean Radiant Temperature as Variable to visualize and tick in to Exclude building pixels.
+The next step is to generate some statistical maps from the last model run.
+Specify Mean Radiant Temperature as Variable to visualize and tick Exclude building pixels.
 Choose the building grid that you saved earlier in this tutorial.
 If it is not in the drop-down list you need to add this layer (buildings) to your project.
 Tick in Tmrt Percent of time above threshold (degC) and specify 55.0 as threshold.
-Specify an output folder and tick also in Add analysis to map canvas before you generate the result.
+Specify an output folder and also tick Add analysis to map canvas before you generate the result.
 The resulting map show the time that a pixel has been above 55 degC based on the whole analysis time i.e. 24 hours.
-This type of maps can be used to identify areas prone to e.g. heat stress
+This type of map can be used to identify areas prone to heat stress, for example.

 Climate sensitive planning¶

 Vegetation is one effective measure to reduce areas prone to heat related health issues.
 In this section you make use of the Tree Generator plugin to see the effect of adding more vegetation into our study area.
 The municipality in Gothenburg have identified a “hot spot” south of the German church and they want to see the effect of planting three new trees in that area.